coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Optional:

+- `evaluation_window` (String) Defines the evaluation-window logic to determine if the threshold has been crossed.
+Relevant only for more_than condition.
+Can be one of ["Rolling" "Dynamic"].
 - `group_by` (List of String) The fields to 'group by' on.
 In case of immediately = true switch to group_by_key.
 - `group_by_key` (String) The key to 'group by' on.
 When more_than_usual = true, 'group_by_key' (single string) can be set instead of 'group_by'.
 - `immediately` (Boolean) Determines the condition operator.
 Must be one of - immediately, less_than, more_than or more_than_usual.